BioJulia/Bio.jl/docs/src/man/structure.md

 end
 ```

-The `Bio.Structure` module provides functionality to read [Protein Data Bank](http://www.rcsb.org/pdb/home/home.do) (PDB) files and manipulate macromolecular structures.
-It is designed to be used as a platform on which others can build to create tools for macromolecular structure analysis.
+The `Bio.Structure` module provides functionality to manipulate macromolecular structures, and in particular to read and write [Protein Data Bank](http://www.rcsb.org/pdb/home/home.do) (PDB) files.
+It is designed to be used for standard structural analysis tasks, as well as acting as a platform on which others can build to create more specific tools.

 ## Parsing PDB files